akualab/occult/README.md

 * Detect anomalies in a data center using streams of measurements.
 * Analyze sensor data in Internet of Things (IoT) applications.
 * Detect intruders in a network.
-* Set alarms in a surveilance system that analyzes video using computer vision algorithms.
+* Set alarms in a surveillance system that analyzes video using computer vision algorithms.
 * Train a model to predict clicks on a web page.

 ## How It Works